Google Gemini 3 explained: Overview of Gemini AI Models

 • Gemini 2.0 Flash Lite

-• Gemini 2.0 Flash Thinking (experimentell)
+• Gemini 2.0 Flash Thinking (experimental)

-• Gemini 2.0 Pro (experimentell)
+• Gemini 2.0 Pro (experimental)

 The Flash version of Gemini 2.0 has been generally available since January 2025.
-What's special about the new version is that it's twice as fast as its predecessor and supports multimodal output such as images and audio in addition to text.
-At the same time, Google has integrated Gemini 2.0 Flash into products like Google Search to enable even more precise answers to complex questions.
-Gemini 2.0 Flash Lite has similar features to the regular Flash version and, according to Google, is the most cost-effective model to date.
+What makes it special is that the new version works twice as fast as its predecessor and supports multimodal outputs such as images or audio in addition to text.
+At the same time, Google has integrated Gemini 2.0 Flash into products such as Google Search to enable even more accurate answers to complex questions.
+Gemini 2.0 Flash Lite has similar features to the normal Flash version and, according to Google itself, is the most cost-effective model to date.
+Gemini users can now test the experimental models 2.0 Flash Thinking and 2.0 Pro.

 How can Google Gemini be used?